akash-plackal/akash-plackal/README.md

 - 🌱 I’m currently learning **Node js , shell scripting**

-- 👨‍💻 All of my projects are available at [portfolio link ... coming soon](portfolio link ... coming soon)
+- 👨‍💻 All of my projects are available at ** portfolio site ... coming soon**

 - 📫 How to reach me **akashplackal@gmail.com**